abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 through various phases of solitude and group activity.
 It’s important to make a conscious effort to bring things back to a life of more solitude and less engagement.
-It’s interesting to see how the mind picks up a particular way of relating and then rolls along with it so we need to make that conscious effort to pull back.
+It’s interesting to see how the mind picks up a particular way of relating and then rolls along with it, so we need to make that conscious effort to pull back.

 It’s not as if engagement is bad—it’s been a wonderful and fruitful time